BluRosie/hg-engine/data/learnsets/base/README.md

 #### HeartGold / SoulSilver (Pure)

-This woud use pure HGSS learnsets meaning any newer mons would not have any learnable moves.
+This would use pure HGSS learnsets meaning any newer mons would not have any learnable moves.
 Normally it will be better to simply take the hgss json file and copy that into `data/learnsets/learnsets.json`

 ```bash
 python3 scripts/build_learnsets.py --generate data/learnsets/learnsets.json --cutoff hgss